-Cucumbers (also known by their botanical name – Cucumis sativus) are popular vegetables that are easy to grow.
-Cucumber plants form climbing or trailing plants that can be left to grow horizontally over the ground or trained to grow vertically up wires, twines, or other supports.
+Cucumbers (also known by their botanical name – Cucumis sativus) are popular vegetables that are easy to grow and can produce a bountiful harvested of cucumbers.
+Cucumber plants form climbing or trailing plants that can be left to scramble horizontally over the ground or trained to grow vertically using wires, twines, or other supports.

-Gardeners have a range of cucumber varieties available to purchase from nurseries, garden centres, and online.
+Gardeners can choose from a range of cucumber varieties available at nurseries, garden centres, and online retailers.

 Producing very pretty, palm like fronds on a diminutive scale, Actiniopteris australis is a charming fern to add to your collection.